UltraToon/void-guide/readme.md

     # xi kwayland # FOR KDE ONLY

-  9. Setup pipewire-pulse from the [docs](https://docs.voidlinux.org/config/media/pipewire.html) and install easyeffects for better mic:
+  9. Setup pipewire-pulse from the [void docs](https://docs.voidlinux.org/config/media/pipewire.html) and install easyeffects for better mic:

     # xi easyeffects